wlandau/historicalborrowlong/README.md

 to better characterize the control response of the current study.
 It also quantifies the amount of borrowing through longitudinal benchmark models (independent and pooled).
-The hierarchical model approach to historical borrowing is discussed in Viele et al. (2013).
+The hierarchical model approach to historical borrowing is discussed by Viele et al. (2013).

 ## Installation